Mindbowser/co-pilot/docs/docs/yaml-reference.md

 <!-- TODO is this correct? -->

 The [Model Context Protocol](https://modelcontextprotocol.io/introduction) is a standard proposed by Anthropic to unify prompts, context, and tool use.
-Continue supports any MCP server with the MCP context provider.
+Epico Pilot supports any MCP server with the MCP context provider.

 **Properties:**